rapid7/insightconnect-plugins/azure_ad_admin/help.md

 #### Risk Detection

-This trigger is used to user and sign-in linked risk detections and associated information about the detection.
+This trigger provides list of both user and sign-in linked risk detections and associated information about the detection.

 #### Input